 Because aesthetic cosmetic medicine/surgery is a fee for service model or format.
 Doctors who provide such services are looking for the best possible outcomes to ensure that patients walk away happy with the best results, with the least amount of complications, or pain.
 At the same time, doctors are trying to stay out of the crosshairs of the FDA, which has yet to make a definitive ruling on the use of the various kinds of stem cells being used in aesthetics.

 Many of these new treatment pathways like JPlasma or Exosomes have been able to bring down the internal cost of cosmetic treatments because it uses a patient’s own fat and blood for rejuvenation.
 Fat can and has been used as a volumizer instead of facial fillers and injectables.
-Plus the rejuvenating properties, which actually seem to perform better with the addition of PRP/ Platelet Rich Plasma, Exosomes and JPlasma show significant results.
+Plus the rejuvenating properties, which actually seem to perform better with the addition of PRP/ PRP, Exosomes and JPlasma show significant results.
 Duncan Ross PhD out of Miami has been a leading provider of the more powerful exosomes.

 Some of the other changes that we are seeing are doctors deciding: